cloudnativelabs/kube-router/README.md

 With all features enabled, kube-router is a lean yet powerful alternative to several software components used in typical Kubernetes clusters.
-All this from a single DaemonSet manifest.
+All this from a single DaemonSet/Binary.
 It doesn't get any easier.

 ### Alternative to kube-proxy